Gaetano Vastola (gangster)

 Gaetano "Corky" Vastola (born May 20, 1928) is an American mobster who served as a captain in the DeCavalcante crime family based in New Jersey.
-Vastola rose to prominence as a very wealthy “earner” through his involvement in the several lucrative construction, film and musical labor rackets in both New Jersey and New York.
+Vastola rose to prominence as a very wealthy “earner” through his involvement in several lucrative construction, film and musical labor rackets in both New Jersey and New York.

 Record mogul

 In 1946, Vastola was arrested for burglary in New York City.
 He was convicted and received a suspended sentence and probation because he was a youthful offender.

 In his early years, Vastola was a concert promoter for singers Ray Charles and Aretha Franklin, and a golf partner with actor/singer Sammy Davis Jr. A part owner of Roulette Records, Vastola was the listed songwriter on several doo-wop hits from the 1950s and 1960s, including The Valentines song "Lily Maebelle", The Cleftones song "You Baby You", and The Wrens song "Hey Girl".
-During this period, Vastola also engaged in the counterfeiting of music records, netting him a $500,000 profit.
+During this period, Vastola also engaged in the counterfeiting of music records, netting him $500,000 profit.
 In 1960, Vastola was convicted of trademark offenses and received a one-year suspended sentence.
 The Internal Revenue Service (IRS) also fined Vastola $215 for not reporting his illegal income.